 Academic outreach is defined as integrated scholarship that engages the institution’s academic missions of research, creativity, teaching, and service with the community at large.
 It involves the university’s faculty and students employing their academic expertise to engage the community in reciprocal, collaborative relationships to improve the quality of life for citizens.
 In turn, the relationships with the community inform the scholarship and learning of faculty and students.
 Scholarship in academic outreach can be demonstrated in the nomination and faculty member’s curriculum vitae with awards, grants, publications and/or other recognitions within the discipline and/or the community.
 Academic outreach scholarship is demonstrated across the three domains of the faculty role: teaching, research, and service.
-For a more detailed discussion of academic outreach in the scholarship of teaching, research or creative activity, and service, please see Appendix A.
+For a more detailed discussion of academic outreach in the scholarship of teaching, research or creative activity, and service, please see the attached document.

 All tenure-track and tenured faculty of the University of Tennessee’s Knoxville campus, including the Institute of Agriculture, are eligible for this award.
 The award is intended to honor an individual faculty member who has exceeded normal expectations in their academic outreach activities and engaged scholarship.
 Previous award winners and members of the University’s Academic Outreach and Engagement Council are ineligible.
 All nominees should have a minimum of five years of continuous service at the University of Tennessee.

 Essential characteristics of academic outreach are integration of scholarship and engagement between the university community and the community at-large in vital, reciprocal, and collaborative relationships.
 Nomination materials should address how the nominee’s scholarship demonstrates these characteristics.

 The steps of the nomination process are outlined below: